Inductive Reasoning Test

-Inductive Reasoning refers to the ability to analyse information, detect patterns and relationships, and solve problems.
+Inductive reasoning refers to the ability to analyse information, detect patterns and relationships, and solve problems.
 Essentially they measure general intelligence.
-The skills assessed are particular useful for jobs that require:
+Inductive reasoning tests are particular useful for jobs that require:

 - - Logical reasoning where employees need to work out new concepts and ideas